 Related terms: OCT, optical imaging

-Optical coherence tomography (OCT) is a diagnostic procedure that is used in combination with a procedure called cardiac catheterization.
-The technique uses near-infrared light to create images of the inside of your blood vessels.
+Optical coherence tomography (OCT) is a diagnostic procedure that is used during cardiac catheterization.
 Unlike ultrasound, which uses sound waves to produce an image of the blood vessels, OCT uses light.
 With OCT, doctors can obtain images of the blood vessels that are about the same as if they were looking under a microscope.

 How does it work?

 OCT uses near-infrared light to create images of the inside of the coronary arteries.
-The technique delivers such high-resolution images because it uses light instead of sound waves.
+The technique delivers very high-resolution images.
 A beam of light is directed at the artery, and some of the light reflects from inside the artery tissue and some of it scatters.
 This scattered light causes something called "glare."
 Using OCT, the glare can be filtered out.
 Even the smallest amount of reflected light that is not scattered can be detected and used to form the image of the coronary artery.
-In fact, OCT allows cardiologists to see in 10 times more detail the inside an artery than if they were using intravascular ultrasound.
+In fact, OCT allows cardiologists to see the inside of an artery in 10 times more detail than if they were using intravascular ultrasound.

 OCT is used along with heart catheterization procedures, including angioplasty, in which cardiologists use a tiny balloon on the tip of a catheter to unblock a coronary artery.
 Most patients who undergo balloon angioplasty also receive a stent—a small mesh-like device placed inside the artery to keep it open.
 OCT images can help cardiologists see if a stent is holding an artery open and whether the stent is positioned correctly against the artery wall.
 OCT also lets cardiologists clearly see the plaque inside an artery, find out how much fat or clot is inside an artery, and take precise measurements before and after placing stents.